ECMWFCode4Earth/air-quality-observation-classification/Milestone3_Pecos_Quality_Control/README.md

 ## Delta

-4 The higher bound and lower bound that designate stagnant or measurements
+4 The higher bound and lower bound that designate stagnant measurements

 ## Increment